manoafitnessfinder/manoafitnessfinder.github.io/index.md

 ## Overview

 The problem: The freshman fifteen!
-So many students enter and go through college feeling too ashamed to go to the gym alone or feeling afraid to go on a run alone because of safety concerns.
+Students who have to worry about going to the gym alone or going on a run by themselves lose the motivation to get fit.

-The solution: Manoa Fitness Finder allows students to log in and create a profile which allows them to set their: age, upload an image, a brief description, gender, interests (e.g. Running, Lifting, Acrobatics, Calisthenics, Walking, Hiking, and Climbing), level (e.g. beginner, intermediate, or advanced), seeking (e.g. Gym Buddy, Mentor, Mentee, or no Preference), and goals (e.g. run an 8 minute mile, squat 200 lbs, hike Stairway to Heaven).
-The app would pair the user with someone with matching/similar interests.
+The solution: Manoa Fitness Finder!
+Our app allows students to log in and create a profile.
+For their profile, they provide user information including age, gender, photo, and a short blurb about themselves.
+Next, users are prompted to provide information to facilitate matching them to the perfect fitness buddy.
+This includes interests (e.g. Running, Lifting, Calisthentics, Hiking), level (e.g. beginner, intermediate, advanced), seeking (e.g. gym buddy, mentor, mentee), and goals (e.g. run an 8 minute mile, squat 200 lbs).
+The app uses this information to pair users to others with similar information by way of a matching feature.

-After creating a profile you can create an event that you are intending to go on and want others to join, or sign-up for an event that someone else has posted.
-You can add people to your friends list after browsing the list of other users.
+The user first creates a profile with their user information and matching information.
+From there, they can create/edit events via a schedule page.
+They can also browse other users and add them to their friend list.

-Advanced implementation would also include the ability to document meetups (for safety or progress tracking), upload photos for each completed outing, and a feed where users can see the completed meetups/workouts their friends/matched users have done.
+Advanced implementation might include the ability to document meetups for either safety or progress tracking, upload photos for completed outings, and view a feed of events based on the current user's friend list.

-Notes on privacy and safety: The website would also warn users when setting up a meeting with a matched user to meet in advance in a public place, like the gym.
+For privacy and safety, we will provide a warning for users to meet matched users in a public place.

 ## Team Members